jays-codes/ud-copilot/README.md

 List below ARE NOT NOTES.
 They are topics covered as of latest.

 proj: flightreservation
+- generate initial code for flight controller to display thymeleaf page; modified entities to use @Table
 - generated code for Flight Service intereface and impl
 - generated code for Mapper interface and impl
 - generated code for DTOs